Hellbender: Conservation status

 The Ozark hellbender was successfully bred in captivity for the first time at the St. Louis Zoo, in a joint project with the Missouri Department of Conservation, hatching on November 15, 2011.

-Apart from the Ozark efforts, head-starting programs, in which eggs are collected from the wild and raised in captivity for re-release at a less vulnerable stage, have been initiated in New York and Ohio.
+Apart from the Ozark efforts, head-starting programs, in which eggs are collected from the wild and raised in captivity for re-release at a less vulnerable stage, have been initiated in Indiana, New York, and Ohio.

 Members of the Pennsylvania State Senate have voted to approve the eastern hellbender as the official state amphibian in an effort to raise awareness about its endangered status.
 The legislation has been mired in controversy due to a dispute by House members who argue that Wehrle's salamander should be given the honor.
 The legislation did not pass in 2018, but was reintroduced in 2019.
 On April 23, 2019, Pennsylvania Governor Tom Wolf signed legislation making the eastern hellbender Pennsylvania's official state amphibian.
 Youth members of the Chesapeake Bay Foundation's Pennsylvania Student Leadership Council were heavily involved writing and advocating on behalf of this legislation.
 They hope that the success of the hellbender bill in the Pennsylvania Senate will contribute to clean water efforts and raise awareness for the hellbender's struggling population.

+In 2024, Hurricane Helene caused significant damage to the environment of hellbenders in Appalachia by polluting waterways with large amounts of sediment and debris.
+In January 2025, the city of Boone, North Carolina passed a resolution supporting the inclusion of the hellbender in the Endangered Species Act of 1973.
+Buncombe County, North Carolina passed a similar resolution the next month.

+Threats

+The hellbender faces an array of challenges that jeopardize its habitat and overall well-being.
+These challenges include habitat degradation, habitat modifications, pollution, and the looming threat of emerging diseases.
+The conservation of this species is of paramount importance to ensure its continued existence in the wild.

+The hellbender faces a significant threat due to habitat degradation, primarily caused by activities like dam construction, which disrupts water flow and submerges vital riffle habitats.
+Logging, mining, and road construction contribute to sedimentation, covering essential nesting and shelter sites.
+Chemical pollutants and misconceptions about the species have led to declines.
+Over-collection for sale and deliberate eradication efforts have also been detrimental.

+The salamander's habitat is further jeopardized by habitat modifications stemming from industrialization and urbanization, including increased stream channelization and pollution from agricultural runoff, mining, and thermal pollution.
+Diseases such as Batrachochytrium dendrobatidis (Bd) and Ranavirus infections have been detected in hellbender populations, contributing to population declines.

+An emerging disease threat is the salamander chytrid fungus (Batrachochytrium salamandrivorans, or "Bsal"), which has caused severe declines in other salamander species.
+Although not confirmed in the Americas, Bsal's potential introduction poses a substantial risk.
+If introduced, the impacts on hellbender populations could be swift and severe, necessitating immediate mitigation measures.